Fast Approximate Dynamic Programming for Input-Affine Dynamics: Extended algorithms further numerical examples

-Figure~\ref{fig:sir} depicts the computed cost $\disc{J}_0: \setg{X} \ra \R$ and control law $\disc{\mu}_0: \setg{X} \ra \setg{U}$, using the d-DP and d-CDP algorithms.
+Figure~\ref{fig:sir} depicts the computed cost $\disc{J}_0: \setg{X} \ra \R$ and control law $\disc{\mu}_0: \setg{X} \ra \setg{U}$ using the d-DP and d-CDP algorithms.
 In particular, for the d-CDP algorithm, we are reporting the simulation results for two configurations of the dual grids.
-Table~\ref{tab:sir} reports the corresponding grid sizes and the running times for solving the value iteration Problem~\ref{prob:value iterration}.
-In particular, notice how d-DP algorithm significantly outperforms the d-CDP algorithm with the discretization scheme of configuration~1, where $X = Y$ and $U =V$.
-In this regard, recall that the time complexity of d-DP algorithm is of $\ord(TXU)$, while that of d-CDP algorithm is of $\ord\big(X(U+V) + TXY) = \ord\big(XU + TX^2)$, when $X = Y$ and $U=V$.
+Table~\ref{tab:sir} reports the corresponding grid sizes and the running times for solving the backward value iteration problem.
+In particular, notice how the d-DP algorithm outperforms the d-CDP algorithm with the discretization scheme of configuration~1, where $X = Y$ and $U =V$.
+In this regard, we note that, in the setup of this example, the time complexity of the d-DP algorithm is of $\ord(TXU)$, while that of the d-CDP algorithm is of $\ord\big(X(U+V) + TXY) = \ord\big(XU + TX^2)$.
 Hence, what we observe is indeed expected since the number of input channels is less than the dimension of the state space.
 For such problems, we should be cautious when using the d-CDP algorithm, particularly, in choosing the sizes $Y$ and $V$ of the dual grids.
 For instance, for the problem at hand, as reported in Table~\ref{tab:sir}, we can reduce the size of the dual grids as in configuration~2 and hence reduce the running time of the d-CDP algorithm.
 However, as shown in Figure~\ref{fig:sir}, this reduction in the size of the dual grids does not affect the quality of the computed costs and hence the corresponding control laws.

 1cm